 Please thoroughly peruse The Field’s programs and mission at thefieldvision.org and thefield.org.
 If you are interested in what we do and are qualified for the position please send one composite PDF that includes, in this order, a cover letter, resume, 3 references (including why the reference was chosen), and a brief essay (1 page max) on an experience that demonstrates a commitment to building community and/or serving artists.
 Your cover letter should include why The Field’s goals and work align with your career and life goals.
 Please write, “Member Services Associate” and your name in the subject line of your email to firstname.lastname@example.org.
 Deadline to apply: May 15, 2021.

 THE FIELD IS AN EQUAL OPPORTUNITY EMPLOYER

 Equity and inclusion are core values of The Field.
 Our work is strengthened by the broad and deep range of experiences, identities, perspectives, and skills of our present and future staff.
-We are dedicated to a policy of non-discrimination in employment on any basis including race, color, age, gender expression, religion, national origin, disability status, sexual orientation, veteran status or any other basis prohibited by federal or state law.
+We are dedicated to a policy of non-discrimination in employment on any basis including race, color, age, sex, religion, national origin, the presence of any mental or physical disability, sexual orientation, or any other basis prohibited by federal or state law.
 It is the responsibility of all employees of The Field to carry out this policy of equal employment opportunity.